OzRAGEHarm/OzRAGEHarm/README.md

 </div>

 # 👤 About Me
-🎂 I am a 17 (almost 18) year old aspiring and upcoming developer!<br/>
+🎂 I am a 17 (almost 18) year old developer developing ideas and bringing them to life through programming!<br/>
 💻 I love programming and learning about technologies, old and new!<br/>
 🎮 When I'm not programming, I tend to play video games such as Minecraft, Fortnite, Roblox, Fallout and more!<br/>
 🐻 I am a HUGE Five Nights At Freddy's nerd!<br/>